 Tip #5: Understand What Terms Like “Mild” & “Delicate” Mean

-There are some terms on a package of loose leaf green tea that you might think is just marketing lingo, but these words can actually have a very big impact on how you enjoy your tea.
+There are some terms on a package of loose leaf tea that you might think is just marketing lingo, but these words can actually have a very big impact on how you enjoy your tea.
 For example, any loose leaf green tea that is described as “mild” or “delicate” will require more care and attention while preparing to get the best out of the subtle flavours and delicate leaves.
 They are best enjoyed with the use of an electric tea kettle, so that you can precisely control the temperature of the water used to steep the tea.
 See each of our products for a full understanding of how best to brew each tea.

 Tip #6: Make Freshness A Priority